hellotdpaas/aws-saa-c03/readme.md

   - C. EC2 instance provisioned with an NVMe SSD Instance Store volume
   - D. EFS provisioned with General Purpose performance mode

-  A. option A FSx is good with high perfoamcne with low latency, however, the default configuration will place all files below 1 Gb in the same stripe and reduce the overall perfoamcne capacity. option D general purpose performance mode has lower per-option latenct than max I/O
+  A. option A FSx is good with high performance with low latency, however, the default configuration will place all files below 1 Gb in the same stripe and reduce the overall performance capacity. option D general purpose performance mode has lower per-option latency than max I/O

 - A new streaming application has performance requirements for low latency and high pps (packets per second).
 The application is to be deployed into a VPC, using a Network Load Balancer as the front end and EC2 instances in a Cluster Placement Group.
   What recommendation should be made to optimize network performance for the application?